edubart/nelua-batteries/README.md

 * Some libraries are not tested on all platforms.
 * Some libraries are self contained when possible.
 * Some libraries may not work on all platforms or architectures.
-* Some libraries are under research and could perhaps be merged into Nelua standard library in the future, but probably won't.

 # List of libraries